Rind et al. controversy: Controversies

-The first set of peer reviewers for Psychological Bulletin had rejected the paper, with the authors being told not to submit it again, as it was considered too flawed.
-The authors did try again, following a change of editors at the journal; this time, only one reviewer turned it down.
-None of the other reviewers came forward, and it is still unclear who, if anybody, recommended it for publication.
+The first set of peer reviewers for Psychological Bulletin, it was later discovered by researcher Stephanie J. Dallam, had "thoroughly" rejected the paper, and asked the authors not to submit it again.
+However, following a change of editors at the journal, they did resubmit the paper; this time, at least one of the new peer reviewers, who spoke to Dallam anonymously, turned it down.
+None of the other reviewers came forward, and it is still unknown what portion of the reviewers approved the paper, whether it passed peer review at all, and who, if anybody, recommended it for publication.

 The paper was published by the American Psychological Association (APA) in July 1998, in Psychological Bulletin.
 Strong reactions ultimately resulted, from both psychologists and psychiatrists who study sexual abuse and treat victims, and from social conservatives and later, from most of the US Congress.

 Scholars familiar with the literature on sexual abuse, as well as experts in the field, found the study's conclusions surprising.

 Initial reactions

 The first substantial public reaction was a December 1998 criticism by the National Association for Research & Therapy of Homosexuality, an organization dedicated to the discredited view that homosexuality is a mental illness that can be cured by psychotherapy.